 For those new to this bit of distraction, “Tied Up With Tie-ins” is where I take a look back at a favorite series of movie or TV tie-in books.
 This usually means something older, such as the many different tie-ins which were all over the place decades ago.
 Examples include novels based on The Six Million Dollar Man and The Bionic Woman, Planet of the Apes, and Space: 1999 among others.
 I’m not snobby about newer stuff, though, as I’ve previously written about novels based on one of my favorite TV series of the 21st century, 24.

-For this latest installment, your mission — should you choose to accept it — is to take a trip with me down Memory Lane as revisit the handful of novels tying into Mission: Impossible…both the classic TV series as well as the feature films….
+For this latest installment, your mission — should you choose to accept it — is to take a trip with me down Memory Lane as we revisit the handful of novels tying into Mission: Impossible…both the classic TV series as well as the feature films….

 The original Mission: Impossible television series, created by Bruce Geller, premiered on September 17, 1966 on the CBS television network.
 Produced by Desilu Studios, it was one of two prominent new series which debuted that year.
 You may have heard of the other one: Star Trek.

-The show ran for seasons seasons between 1966 and 1973.
-Its basic premise varied very little over the course of the show’s life, with a team of government agents, the “Impossible Missions Force,” undertook missions to protect the United States from threats posed by rogue governments, clandestine intelligence organizations from other countries, and organized crime.
+The show ran for seven seasons between 1966 and 1973.
+Its basic premise varied very little over the course of the show’s life, with a team of government agents, the “Impossible Missions Force,” undertaking assignments to protect the United States from threats posed by rogue governments, clandestine intelligence organizations from other countries, and organized crime.
 Along the way, there were several cast changes including the lead.
 Most people who are casually familiar with the show recognize the line uttered in most episodes, “Good morning, Mr. Phelps,” referring to Jim Phelps, leader of the Impossible Missions Force and played by iconic actor Peter Graves.
 More devoted fans know Graves didn’t join the series until its second season, with Phelps’ predecessor, Dan Briggs, portrayed by actor Steven Hill.
 These days, Hill likely is far more recognizable for his role as Adam Schiff on the original Law & Order.

 As for Mission: Impossible and the reason we’re here, the original series did spawn a handful of tie-ins.
 Dell Comics published five issues of a comic book inspired by the show (and the fifth issue was actually a reprint of #1).
 This dearth of comics was accompanied by a similarly paltry offering of tie-in novels.
-The first of these, simply titled Mission: Impossible, was written by prolific author Walter Wager under the pen name “John Tiger.”
+The first of these, simply titled Mission: Impossible, was written by author Walter Wager under the pen name “John Tiger.”
 It was published in January 1967 by Popular Library and took its lead from the show’s first season, with Dan Briggs leading the IMF team.

 The remaining three novels in the Popular Library run, published between 1968 and 1969, adapted (more or less) to the show’s cast changes, with each book prominently featuring Peter Graves as Jim Phelps on the covers.
-The second and third books, Code Name: Judas and Code Name: Rapier, were written by prolific author Michale Avallone under his pseudonym “Max Walker.”
+The second and third books, Code Name: Judas and Code Name: Rapier, were written by prolific author Michael Avallone under his pseudonym “Max Walker.”
 Walter Wager and his “John Tiger” alias returned for the fourth novel, Code Name: Little Ivan.

-Whitman Books, known for a series of hardcover novels aimed at younger readers and based on various popular TV series of the day (Star Trek, Bonanza, Voyage to the Bottom of the Sea, and others were represented), published two of its own Mission: Impossible novels, The Priceless Particle in 1969 and The Money Explosion in 1970.
+Whitman Books, known for a series of hardcover novels aimed at younger readers and based on various popular TV series (Star Trek, Bonanza, Voyage to the Bottom of the Sea, and others were represented), published two of its own Mission: Impossible novels, The Priceless Particle in 1969 and The Money Explosion in 1970.
 As one might expect from books aimed at “children” of the period, the stories were a bit on the odd/simple side, and the characterizations were…let’s just say, “less than accurate.”
-Still, both books do a decent job capturing the general feel for the show’s premise, even if some of the plot “twists” are a bit off from what you’d expect to see on TV (even considering how out there some of the episodes could be every so often).
+Still, both books do a decent job capturing the general feel of the show’s premise, even if some of the plot “twists” are a bit off from what you’d expect to see on TV (even considering how out there some of the episodes could be every so often).

 This new show didn’t spawn any tie-ins, but it’s hard to write about Mission: Impossible and not mention this iteration, so forget it.
 I’m rolling.